What Does Code P0507 Mean?

-The P0507 code is triggered when the Engine Control Module (ECM) detects that the engine is idling higher than the specified idle rpm range.
-The standard engine idle is usually between 600-800rpm based on the model of the vehicle.
+The P0507 code is triggered when the Engine Control Module (ECM) detects that the engine is idling higher than the specified idle RPM range.
+The standard engine idle is usually between 600-800 RPM depending on the model of the vehicle.

 - Check Engine Light